hillal20/react-advanced-typescript/READMENode.md

 ## 37 \*\* module caching in node

-if in in a module we have a class, we should avoid exporting an instance of that class , we should export the class because if we export the instance of the class, node will cache it and if we modify that instance in one place and we want to import an other instance we will find the new imported instance is modified as well because node will try to save time and gives the cached one which it is already modified
+if in a module we have a class, we should avoid exporting an instance of that class , we should export the class because if we export the instance of the class, node will cache it and if we modify that instance in one place and we want to import an other instance we will find the new imported instance is modified as well because node will try to save time and gives the cached one which it is already modified